vmactions/omnios-vm/README.md

-It uses [the Solaris 11.4](conf/default.release.conf) by default, you can use `release` option to use another version of Solaris:
+It uses [the OmniOS r151048](conf/default.release.conf) by default, you can use `release` option to use another version of OmniOS:

 ```
 ...